-- A written request is faxed/emailed to the school system immediately requesting that the student's records be sent within 5 school days of the request. - If records are not received within 5 school days of the initial request, a second request is made. - If records are not received within 7 school days of the second request, assistance in obtaining the records should be requested from the Regional Principal, YDC Principal, Special Education Curriculum Specialist and/or Coordinator, and/or theDirector of Student Support Services.
+• A written request is faxed to the school system immediately requesting that the student's records be sent within 5 working days of the request unless the student is from a Go-IEP District.

+- If records are not received within 5 working days of the initial request, a second request is made. - If records are not received within 7 working days of the second request, assistance in obtaining the records should be requested from the Regional Principal, YDC Principal, Special Education Curriculum Specialist and/or Director, and/or the Director of Student Support Services.